jp-embedded/cpp-syslog/README.md

 There is also a class to redirect eg cout/clog/cerr to syslog

-This code has do dependencies (except from libc and STL)
+This code has no dependencies (except from libc and STL)

 This project is developed and supported by [jp-embedded ApS](http://jp-embedded.com) and is released under the [GNU GPL v3](http://www.gnu.org/licenses/gpl.html).